 - Avoid sucking in your tummy, keep your breathing relaxed (avoid holding your breath) otherwise the reading won't be an accurate, reflective measurement.

 - Write your measurements down each time so you can see your progress for extra motivation.
-You can use the handy guide below to record them and help you be consistent.
+You can use this handy guide to record them and help you be consistent.

 How and Where To Measure.